-Maybe it starts with one person cutting out soda and then turns into their entire family cutting out junk food completely.
+Maybe it starts with one person cutting out soda and turns into their entire family cutting out junk food completely.

 Maybe one person’s choice to cut out meat for a month turns into starting an organic garden in their backyard and that turns into green juices aplenty.

-Everyone starts somewhere.
+Everyone has to start somewhere.

-There are times I indulge in a greasy Chinese meal – it happens!
+There are times that I indulge in a greasy Chinese meal – it happens!
 I am FAR from perfect.
-When it does happen, I wake up the next morning and get back on track with a huge green juice for breakfast, miso soup for lunch, and lemony chickpea salad for dinner.
+But when it does happen, I wake up the next morning and get back on track with a huge green juice for breakfast, miso soup for lunch, and lemony chickpea salad for dinner.
 It’s not about perfection.
 It’s about taking baby steps to a healthy lifestyle that will stick.

 I created Clean Food Dirty Girl because I want everyone armed with the information that Dr. Campbell (and others like him) have put out into the world.
 Because when we’re armed with knowledge we can make the very best choices for ourselves and our family.
 And when we have support, it’s even easier.
 That’s why our private Facebook group is the best group out there.

-I will leave you with a recipe that proves that eating truly healthy does not have to be bland or boring.
+I will leave you with a recipe which proves that eating truly healthy does not have to be bland or boring.
 This mac and cheese recipe is the mother of all plant based mac and cheese recipes.